 - Kyoto Night Activities

 - Map of the night spots

 Arashiyama Kimono Forest

 Arashiyama is one of the most popular tourist attractions in Kyoto with a bamboo forest, mountains and the beautiful Togetsu bridge across the Katsura River.

-Here you can see 600 pillars that are made of traditional Yuzen dyeing textile lining up on the street.
-During the night time, the pillars are illuminated and you can enjoy a beautiful and dreamy atmosphere.
-With its instagramable scenery, it’s one of the best places to take a great picture at night!
+Here you can see 600 pillars that are made of traditional Yuzen dyeing textiles lining up on the street.
+During the nighttime, the pillars are illuminated and you can enjoy a beautiful and dreamy atmosphere.
+With its instagrammable scenery, it’s one of the best places to take a great picture at night!

 Pontocho and Gion (Geisha District)

 In Kyoto, there are currently five active Geisha districts.
 Pontocho and Gion districts are the two most popular ones and if you are lucky, you might be able to see some Geisha walking on the street!
 Enjoy strolling around lovely narrow streets among the small restaurants and shops.
 It almost feels like getting lost in the old times.